Submitting a Public Records Request

 - Approximate date range of records

-- Any public records requests for inmate court documents should be made with the county of conviction.
+- Any public records requests for AIC court documents should be made with the county of conviction.

 The request must also include your: